henrikstengaard/hst-imager/readme.md

 Creating an .img image file from a 64GB CF-card using Hst Imager will require 64GB of free disk space on the specified destination path.

+By default Hst Imager creates sparse .img files, so zero filled (unused) sectors are skipped, when creating an .img image resulting in a much smaller image file.
+See section [Sparse files](#sparse-files) for more information about sparse files.

 ## Vhd file format

 Vhd file format is a virtual hard disk drive with fixed and dynamic sizes.